 For Patients & Caregivers

-PC-SPES is a supplement containing eight herbs (reishi mushroom, baikal skullcap, rabdosia, dyer’s woad, chrysanthemum, saw palmetto, panax ginseng, and licorice.)
+PC-SPES is an herbal formula containing 8 herbs: reishi mushroom, baikal skullcap, rabdosia, dyer’s woad, chrysanthemum, saw palmetto, Panax ginseng, and licorice.
 Scientists do not know which substances in PC-SPES account for its activity.
 No single botanical or chemical extract appears responsible for the overall effects of this product.
-Laboratory tests have analyzed the makeup of PC-SPES and have identified estrogen-like compounds that suppress growth and proliferation of human tumor cell lines on contact, including breast, colon, hormone-dependent prostate and hormone-independent prostrate.
-PC-SPES appears to interfere with the process of tumor cell division and also causes tumor cell death (apoptosis) when cells are exposed to it long enough.
-The ability of PC-SPES to kill cancer cells may be due to alteration of expression of specific genes involved in regulating the cell cycle, cell structure and response to androgens (such as testosterone).
-This effect has not been confirmed in humans.
+Laboratory tests have analyzed the makeup of PC-SPES and have identified estrogen-like compounds that suppress growth and proliferation of human tumor cell lines on contact, including breast, colon, and hormone-dependent and -independent prostate cancers.
+PC-SPES appears to interfere with the process of tumor cell division and also causes tumor cell death when cells are exposed to it long enough.
+The ability of PC-SPES to kill cancer cells may be due to alteration of specific genes involved in regulating cell cycle, structure, and response to androgens, such as testosterone.
+However, this effect has not been confirmed in humans.

-PC-SPES has been found to contain small amount of prescription drugs, including diethylstibestrol and ethinyl estradiol and was taken off the market.
+PC-SPES used in clinical trials has been found to contain small amounts of prescription drugs including diethylstibestrol and ethinyl estradiol.
 It is unclear whether these agents account for its anticancer effects.

 - Sexual dysfunction and/or decreased libido